Ex0brain/trelis24.github.io/_posts/2019-27-02-Basic-Buffer-Overflow.md

 8. Exploit
-Modify the exploit by adding the value of the offset, the jmp esp address, nops and the payload:
+Modify the exploit by adding the value of the offset, the jmp esp address (in little endian), nops and the payload:

 ```python
 #!/usr/bin/python